-Learn how to trade oil futures
+Learn how to trade futures

-You can also trade oil options, which work like futures contract, but there’s no obligation to buy or sell the underlying if you don’t want to.
+You can also trade oil options, which work like futures contracts, but there’s no obligation to buy or sell the underlying if you don’t want to.
 Options give you the right to sell an oil contract at a set price on a set expiry date, but you wouldn’t be obliged to exercise your option.

 Why would you short oil?